 - No sun means no solar radiation.

-If this wetness came during the day the water would evaporate but during nighttime the water will stay on the plant for an extended amount of time and result in fungi and bacteria having perfect condition for replication and invasion on the plant’s surfaces.
+If this wetness came during the day the water would evaporate but during nighttime, the water will stay on the plant for an extended amount of time and result in fungi and bacteria having the perfect conditions for replication and invasion on the plant’s surfaces.

-Does this mean that if you unlimited amount of water, then irrigating during daytime is the best?
+Does this mean that if you an unlimited amount of water, then irrigating during the daytime is the best?